Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vUW3pockA5Y,280.289085,302.64.md

 ### Transcript

-> I am a lurker, so i lurk for some shit and I find out what...
+> I am a lurker, so I lurk for some shit and I find out what...
 >
 > [coffee break]
 >
 > [Jace is playing us the song of his people]
 >
 > Well.., ..
-Coffee Stain, right? ..so i lurk for some shit and I find out what people say.
+Coffee Stain, right? ..so I lurk for some shit and I find out what people say.
 Feedback, ideas, like the trello board was amazing.